paulelsner/EOS_connect/README.md

 - **Forecast.Solar**
   Connects to the [Forecast.Solar API](https://doc.forecast.solar/api) for detailed PV production forecasts.

+- **Solcast**
+  Integrates with the [Solcast API](https://solcast.com/) for high-precision solar forecasting using satellite data and machine learning models.
+Requires creating a rooftop site in your Solcast account and using the resource ID (not location coordinates).
+Free Solcast API key provides up to 10 API calls per day. **Note: EOS Connect automatically uses extended update intervals (2.5 hours) when Solcast is selected to stay within rate limits.**

 - **EVCC**
   Retrieves PV forecasts directly from an existing [EVCC](https://evcc.io/) installation via its API.
 This option leverages EVCC's built-in solar forecast capabilities, including its automatic scaling feature that adjusts forecasts based on your actual historical PV production data for improved accuracy.

 #### Energy Price Forecast
-Energy price forecasts are retrieved from the chosen source (TIBBER or AKKUDOKTOR API). **Note**: Prices for tomorrow are available earliest at 1 PM.
+Energy price forecasts are retrieved from the chosen source (e.g. tibber, Akkudoktor, Smartenergy, ...). **Note**: Prices for tomorrow are available earliest at 1 PM.
 Until then, today's prices are used to feed the model.

 ---